Thank you for reading our post, please rate this article at the end.

 If the back blows aren’t efficient at eliminating the blockage, you must switch to the abdominal thrusts, AKA the Heimlich maneuver.

-The abdominal thrusts maneuver is a first aid procedure used to treat upper airway obstructions caused by foreign objects.
+The abdominal thrust maneuver is a first aid procedure used to treat upper airway obstructions caused by foreign objects or other obstructions.
 It is commonly taught during basic life support and cardiac life support classes.
-American doctor Heimlich is often credited for its creation.
+American doctor Heimlich is often credited with its creation.

-Here’s a step-by-step guide to how to perform the abdominal thrusts technique on a choking person:
+Here’s a step-by-step guide to how to perform the abdominal thrust technique on a choking person:

 - Next, make a fist and find the belly button with your pinky finger.
 Position the clenched hand pinky on the belly button, then roll it up so the knuckle of your thumb is right under the rib cage.